Top tips for swimming safely this summer

 Heading to one of our pools, visiting the beach, or going for an outdoor swim elsewhere are some fun ways to cool off from the sun!

-During the upcoming spells of hot weather, we want to remind people of the different ways to stay safe in and around water.
-Summer is a great time to enjoy different waterways, but it’s also important to keep in mind that warmer weather is directly linked to an increase in fatal drowning incidents.
+With upcoming spells of hot weather (hopefully) around the corner, we want to remind people of the different ways to stay safe in and around water.
+Summer is a great time to enjoy different waterways, but it’s also important to keep swim safety in mind given that warmer weather is linked to an increase in fatal drowning incidents.

-Whether you’re swimming solo, with friends, or with the family, we’ve put together some top tips on how everybody can swim safely in summer:
+Whether you’re swimming solo, with friends, or with family, we’ve put together some top tips on how everybody can swim safely in summer.

 Look for safety notices